Override a DNS record

 Override an A or AAAA record

-A hosts file allows you to override the A
+A hosts file allows you to override the A or AAAA records for a

 domain.